atomone-hub/genesis/GovGen_Townhalls/Meeting12.md

 - #### Logo Competition Update
   -   All In Bits is hosting a design competition for the AtomOne project's logo.
 Participants have three weeks to submit their designs, followed by a week of voting.
 The competition starts on April 22nd, 2024, and ends on May 31st, 2024.
+Last day to submit is 13th of May.
 The voting period is from April 22nd to May 20th, 2024.
   -   Participants must create unique logos that reflect their creativity and innovation.
 They must submit full-size and short logos, each in three colors (including white and black).
 Participants can submit up to two entries.
   -   The total prize pool is $28,000, with four grand prizes of $7,000 each.
 Winners must waive their rights to the intellectual property of their designs in favor of All In Bits, allowing them to use the logos for the AtomOne project.
   -   Participants must have a GitHub account to participate and submit their entries via the dedicated GitHub repository.
 They must also meet eligibility requirements and agree to transfer their submission's rights to All In Bits if selected as a winner.